Crossover voting

 In primary elections in the United States, crossover voting refers to a behavior in which voters cast ballots for a party with which they are not traditionally affiliated.
-Even in the instance of closed primary elections, in which voters are required to receive a ballot matching their own political party, crossover voting may still take place, but requires the additional step of voters to change their political affiliation ahead of the primary election.
+Even in the instance of closed primary elections, in which voters are required to receive a ballot matching their political party, crossover voting may still take place, but requires the additional step of voters to change their political affiliation ahead of the primary election.

-In Malaysia, the practice is known as party-hopping and is prohibited by federal law.

 Rationale

 The motives for crossover voting take on many forms.
 Crossover votes are often strategic, though not necessarily so.
 It has been proposed that "mischievous" crossover voting is limited.

 Strategic

 Insurance

-Insurance-purposed crossovers occur when voters see the results of their own party's primary as a foregone conclusion; for example, a candidate belonging to their own party is greatly favored or running unopposed, so their best strategy is to cast a ballot for an opposing party.
+Insurance-purposed crossovers occur when voters see the results of their own party's primary as a foregone conclusion; for example, a candidate belonging to their party is greatly favored or running unopposed, so their best strategy is to cast a ballot for an opposing party.
 Two types of insurance-purposed crossover voters exist: